viktort/node-google-prediction/README.md

     var Client = require('node-google-prediction-api');
     var client = new Client({claimSetISS        : //The Service Account email.
-Check your Gogole Console -> API Access, path               : //Absolute path to the service account private key (in .pem format) modelInsertFields  : //Defaults are provided in config/config.js but you may want to provide different ones});
+Check your Gogole Console -> API Access, path               : //Absolute path to the service account private key (in .pem format) modelInsertFields  : //Defaults are provided in config/config.js but you may want to provide different ones
+                            });

     ...